This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

-Serving in the Military, in Spite of Cerebral Palsy
+Serving in the Military with Cerebral Palsy

 Cerebral palsy is a neurological condition.
 The symptoms can range from mild to severe and mostly impact movements and muscles.
 It may also cause other conditions that can be problematic, such as vision impairment or seizure disorders.

-Many hopeful soldiers, sailors, and others have been turned away from the military because of a cerebral palsy diagnosis, but Navy veteran John Quinn didn’t let that stop him from achieving his dreams.
+Many hopeful recruits have been turned away from the military because of a cerebral palsy diagnosis.
+Navy veteran, John Quinn, did not let that stop him from achieving his dreams.
 Quinn served for 20 years in the U.S. Navy.

 On the other hand, his family did not treat him differently, and that is what he credits with giving him the push to join the Navy and work hard to achieve the minimum level of physical fitness required.
-In spite of failing his first attempt at the final exercise test for enlisting, Quinn tried again and succeeded.
+Despite failing his first attempt at the final exercise test for enlisting, Quinn tried again and succeeded.

-Decorated Veteran Speaks out about Cerebral Palsy
+Decorated Veteran Speaks out About Cerebral Palsy

 John Quinn is now a retired naval officer and a decorated U.S. veteran.
 He served as the Administrative Leading Chief on the USS John C. Stennis and the Assistant Ship Secretary on the USS Dwight D. Eisenhower.
-Quinn served in active duty during the 1990s Gulf War, just before his retirement from the military as a Senior Chief Petty Officer.
+Quinn served on active duty during the 1990s Gulf War, just before his retirement from the military as a Senior Chief Petty Officer.

 Quinn is now a motivational speaker and author.
 He has written about his experiences growing up with cerebral palsy and serving in the military.
-He describes in his books and in his speaking engagements, the struggles that he experienced serving in the Navy with a disability.
+In his books and speaking engagements, he describes the struggles he experienced serving in the Navy with a disability.

 Veterans’ Children and the Risk of Cerebral Palsy

-While not many people with cerebral palsy make it into the military, those who do, like John Quinn, are an inspiration to all.
+While few people with cerebral palsy make it into the military, those who do, like John Quinn, are an inspiration to all.
 Also inspiring are those veterans whose experiences during active duty may have caused their own children to be born with disabilities like cerebral palsy.

 Some of these children were born with cerebral palsy.
-Benefits that have been given to these children help to cover medical expenses, the costs of therapy and assistive equipment, educational costs, and many other expenses associated with living with a condition like cerebral palsy.
+Benefits given to these children help cover medical expenses, the costs of therapy and assistive equipment, educational costs, and many other costs associated with living with a condition like cerebral palsy.

 There does not have to be a definitive link between Agent Orange exposure and birth defects like cerebral palsy for a child to qualify for these benefits.
-These children may receive health care as well as vocational training and job assistance.
+Children may receive health care as well as vocational training and job assistance.

 Disabled veterans may be eligible for service-connected disability compensation, VA pensions, concurrent retirement and disability payments, combat-related special compensation, VA health care, nursing home care, and other benefits like home loan guarantees and educational benefits.
 The requirements for each type of benefit vary.

-While there may be few veterans living with cerebral palsy, the number of veterans’ children living with this condition are more numerous.
+While there may be few veterans living with cerebral palsy, the number of veterans with children living with this condition is more.
 Chemicals like Agent Orange and others may have played a role in cerebral palsy and birth defects in the children of veterans.